royull/multivariate-time-series-prediction/README.md

 # multivariate-time-series-prediction
-a project for stats 601 at university of michigan
+A project for STATS 601 at the University of Michigan